Elisecroft/WildCircus-Server/Readme.md

 Runs the server.
 You can made actions with [Postman](https://www.getpostman.com/) for example at http://localhost:8000

+##### Configure SQL

+Add install.sql into your mysql, then complete the config.js file like config.js.example.

 ##### Setup a key

 Replace key.js.example file by key.js.
 You can generate a key [here](https://8gwifi.org/sshfunctions.jsp).